pyinat/naturtag/README.md

 Ctrl+R          | Run image tagger
 Shift+Ctrl+X    | Clear selected images
 Ctrl+Q          | Quit

-# Development Status
-This is currently just an experimental hobby project, and not very polished.
-All the features described above are functional, however.

-I plan to work on this long enough to prove whether or not the concept is useful as part of a naturalist/photographer/hobbyist's workflow; if so, there is a long list of features I'd like to continue adding onto this.

-For example:

-# TODO
-Future feature ideas:
-* Tests, more docs, publish on pypi, etc.
-* Auto-tag mode: scan for images with existing tags (like taxon ID or name), and fill in all missing info
-* Options to fetch keywords from Flickr and other sources
-* Support for annotations (life stage, phenology, etc.) and observation fields
-* Taxon text search with autocompletion
-* Advanced batch processing
-* Local caching for faster lookups

 # See Also
 * For generating keyword _collections_, see the related tool